On the Instability of Fractional Reserve Banking: Calibrated Examples

+This section explores the role of reserve requirements in the dynamics resulting from news about future changes in monetary policy.
+To analyze the impact of such news, I follow \cite{gu2019effects} who study the effect of news in the economy where liquidity plays a role. \cite{gu2019effects} show that the response to the announcement can be complicated, and it highly depends on parameters.
+Using calibrated parameters, this section examines how reducing the reserve requirement can complicate the effects of the monetary policy announcement.

-This section studies discrete-time dynamics resulting from news on future changes in monetary policy, following \cite{burdett2017new} and \cite{gu2020effects}.
-Consider a case that a central bank changes $i$ permanently, from $i_0=0.02$ to $i_T=0.01$.\footnote{The permanent change in $i$ implies a permanent change in the rate of monetary expansion, $\gamma$, from $\gamma_0=\beta(1+i_0)$ to $\gamma_T=\beta(1+i_T)$.} Suppose the change in the monetary policy at $T$ is announced at time 0.
+Let the central bank change $i$ permanently, from $i_0$ to $i_T$.\footnote{The permanent change in $i$ implies a permanent change in the rate of monetary expansion, $\gamma$, from $\gamma_0=\beta(1+i_0)$ to $\gamma_T=\beta(1+i_T)$.} Suppose news on changes in the monetary policy at $T$ is announced at time 0.
+As in \cite{gu2019effects}, I focused on unique transition consistent with stationarity after information shock.
+Initially, the economy is in its unique stationary equilibrium for a given $i_0$.
+At $t=0$ it is announced that $i$ will change to $i=i_T$ at $t=T$ and stay at $i_T$ permanently.
+Therefore the stationary equilibrium $z_T$ for a given $i_T$ is a fixed terminal condition that pins down the transition by backward induction.

 First, consider the dynamics without unsecured credit, i.e., $\mu=0$.
 The permanent change in $i$ from $i_0$ to $i_T$ implies a shift of equation (\ref{eq:mdynamics}) from $z_{t}=f_0(z_{t+1};i_0,\chi)$ to $z_{t}=f_T(z_{t+1};i_T,\chi)$.
 Let $z_s(i,\chi)$ be a steady state for a given monetary policy, $(i,\chi)$.
 Then, the transition starts in steady state with $z_s(i_0,\chi)$ and ends with $z_s(i_T,\chi)$.
 This can be solved by backward induction, as follows.